mark-friedman/scheme-blocks/README.md

 npm start
 ```

-_Note that right now, running this with the associated Scheme IDE requires a local installion of
+_Note that right now, running this with the associated Scheme IDE requires a local installation of
 a modified [Gambit Scheme](https://gambitscheme.org/) system.
 Eventually there will be some procedure
 doing that documented (and maybe even automated!) here_